 FERC will now be required to undertake a new environmental impact statement for the Southeast Market Pipeline Project.
 SELC calls on FERC to do the same for the Atlantic Coast Pipeline project.

-“This decision further highlights the fact that FERC must go back and revise its environmental review of the Atlantic Coast Pipeline before issuing a permit for this heavily opposed project,” said Senior Attorney Greg Buppert.
-“This ruling now makes it clear that FERC cannot simply state that it’s unable to know the level of greenhouse gas emissions of the ACP, or any other pipeline, and simply move on.
-This is one more example of the rubber stamp process we are seeing with pipelines, when we need a much more thorough and fair review of a decision that set a course for decades.”
+“This decision further highlights the fact that FERC must go back and revise its envrionmental review of the Atlantic Coast Pipeline before issuing a permit for this heavily opposed project,” said Southern Environmental Law Center Senior Attorney, Greg Buppert.
+“This ruling now makes it clear that FERC cannot simply state that it is unable to know the level of greenhouse gas emissions of the ACP, or any other pipeline, and simply move on.
+This is one more example of the rubber stamp process we are seeing with pipelines, when we need a much more thorough and fair review for a decision that will bind us for decades.”

 About The Southern Environmental Law Center:

 The Southern Environmental Law Center is celebrating its 30th anniversary this year.
 With nine offices across the region (Charlottesville, VA; Chapel Hill, NC; Atlanta, GA; Charleston, SC; Washington, DC; Birmingham, AL; Nashville, TN; Asheville, NC; and Richmond, VA), SELC is widely recognized as the Southeast’s foremost environmental organization and regional leader.
 SELC works on a full range of environmental issues to protect the South’s natural resources and the health and well-being of all the people in our region. www.SouthernEnvironment.org